Quantum jump metrology in a two-cavity network: Introduction

-In this paper we adopt an alternative approach and use {\em quantum jump metrology} \cite{lewisstokes,lewisbeige} to improve the precision of measurements.
-Quantum jump metrology does not require the preparation of highly entangled quantum states nor the presence of non-linear optical elements and is therefore relatively easy to implement.
-Its basic idea is to deduce information about an unknown parameter $\varphi$ by monitoring the output statistics of an open quantum system.
-To ensure that the dynamics of the individual quantum trajectories of the system depend on $\varphi$, we use quantum feedback \cite{wiseman} which is triggered by certain measurements outcomes, as illustrated in Fig.~\ref{fig:scheme}(c).
-Using the dynamics of open quantum systems to infer information about an unknown parameter recently received a lot of attention in the literature \cite{Shabani,Beau,Albarelli,Haase}.
+In this paper we adopt an alternative approach and use {\em quantum jump metrology} \cite{lewisstokes,lewisbeige} to improve the precision of the estimation of an unknown parameter $\varphi$.
+Quantum jump metrology does not require highly entangled quantum states nor the presence of non-linear optical elements and is therefore relatively easy to implement.
+Its basic idea is to deduce information about $\varphi$ by monitoring the quantum jump based output statistics of an open quantum system.
+To ensure that the dynamics of the individual quantum trajectories of the system depend on $\varphi$, we use quantum feedback \cite{wiseman}, which is triggered by certain measurements outcomes, as illustrated in Fig.~\ref{fig:scheme}(c).
+Using the dynamics of open quantum systems, in particular in continuously monitored systems, to infer information about an unknown parameter recently received a lot of attention in the literature \cite{Shabani,Beau,Albarelli,Haase}.